Advanced 5km Training Plan

 Enter a recent 5km time:

 There are three types of session; white, yellow and red.
 The yellow sessions are done in the real work, out on the streets and trails.
 The red sessions are hard and used to measure progress or set pace in subsequent sessions.
-For the white sessions you'll have to find somewhere flat where you can run and concentrate on your speed and the distance you are running, a treadmill would also be good for these.
+For the white sessions you'll have to find somewhere flat where you can run and concentrate on your speed and the distance you are running, a treadmill would be good for these.
 For BVAC members, Norman Park or Sparrows Den are ideal.
-It's a good idea to know your run and jog points before you start the session, you could use Map My Run or Google Earth to measure the distance of your interval and look for a landmark to run to.
+It's a good idea to know your run and jog points before you start the session, you could use Map My Run or Google Earth to measure the distance of your interval section and look for a landmark to run to.
 It makes it easier to concentrate on running when you know where you're going.

 The first session is a PB attempt at 5km, you could use a recent Parkrun time if it reflects your current ability.
 Use that time in the calculator above to set the pace for the sessions below.
 The second session says: